abigail-ryan/famous-places/README.md

 ### Testing
 #### Manual Testing

 My goal for this project was to create a fun and interactive quiz that users could enjoy playing on mobile devices primarily, but could also access on various devices with larger screen sizes.
 I used Chrome Dev Tools to view Famous Places on various screen sizes through my entire project and ensure a responsive design.
-The browsers used were:
 The browsers used were:
 *	Chrome
 *	Opera